alder-tree/BrokenWisdoms/2-Opposing-views.md

 My trauma revolves around three psychiatrists.

-The first psychiatrist wasn't bad, a young guy who understood my hesitation about taking benzos, knew I was arguing against using them to the nurses and to him, and reassured me I'd be off them before discharge.
-We walked together in the hall and he sensed that I was bright.
-The social lubricant of benzos gave me "flying colors" that I think he sensed were authoritative, about my knowledge of benzos and intelligence.
-He said I'd be weaned off before the discharge, and that was the schedule.
-I felt pretty at ease, in the sense that I had the energy to communicate colorfully to him.
-I was under the impression for a while I would be weaned off from the drugs before discharge.
-He reassured, I would be weaned off *before* discharge.
+Psychiatrist 1: "I will taper you off from the benzos.
+You will be tapered off *before* discharge."
+- He reassured, I'll be weaned off *before* discharge from the hospital.

+Psychiatrist 2: "The tapering schedule is too fast (even though we decide when to discharge you) and the outpatient doctor, the psychiatrist after the hospitalization, will taper you off.
+You will be tapered off *right after* discharge."
-The second psychiatrist, an Asian woman, looked stern and astute, came in on the momentum of her previous post, and without much thought just changed the schedule.
-She was standing next to the first psychiatrist, who hesitantly, self-doubtingly told her that he'd planned to taper me off before the discharge since I was worried, but she was dismissive, about the original plan and our preferances.
-She said the tapering schedule was too fast and the outpatient doctor, the psychiatrist after the hospitalization, would wean me off.
-Maybe she didn't trust that I would continue with therapy if the physiological addiction didn't send me there by threat, but this time, she gave the reassurance, that I'd be tapered *right after* discharge.
+- She came in on the momentum of her previous post, and without much thought just changed the schedule.
+She was standing next to the first psychiatrist, who hesitantly, self-doubtingly told her that he'd planned to taper me off before the discharge since I was worried, but she was dismissive.
+Maybe she didn't trust that I would continue with therapy if the physiological addiction didn't send me there by threat.

-> TO DO: just write that the third psychiatrist didn't taper me, and he wanted to increase the dose.
-List all my symptoms, summarize that all three were inconsistent, and stress that they didn't ask about the specifics about the "catatonia" they were coercing benzos for and why I couldn't specify it for them, or the other diagnosis.
+- She reassured, I'll be weaned off *right after* discharge from the hospital.

+Psychiatrist 3: "Benzos can be safely taken for years.
+Yo uneed to take them.
+I want to increase the dose.
+Did you pull your hair out yourself?"

+TO DO: Elaborate on Psychiatrist 3.

+TO DO: List all my symptoms.

+TO DO: Stress that they were treating a misdiagnosis, "catatonia" — that's what the benzos were prescribed for — that I never went through, couldn't explain it to them because (1) I didn't know the definition of "catatonia" yet, and (2) the trauma of what I went through was too recent to summarize.

 The experience of losing my hair has cost me relationships and worsened my social anxiety, and the benzo-brain damage and torture leaves me with PTSD.